projectcalico/calico/docs/getting-started/kubernetes/simple-policy-demo.md

+---
+Title: Simple Policy Demo
+---
 # Kubernetes NetworkPolicy: A simple example
 This guide provides a simple way to try out Kubernetes NetworkPolicy with Calico.
 It requires a Kubernetes cluster configured with Calico networking, and expects that you have `kubectl` configured to interact with the cluster.

 You can quickly and easily deploy such a cluster by following one of the [getting started guides](../README.md#getting-started-guides)